-• Shut down the cluster using the instructions provided in "Controlling HDP Services Manually," in the HDP Reference Guide.
+• Shut down the cluster using the instructions provided in the Controlling HDP Services Manually chapter of the HDP Reference Guide.

 Set Common ResourceManager HA Properties

 The following properties are required for both manual and automatic ResourceManager HA.
 Add these properties to the etc/hadoop/conf/yarn-site.xml file: